dennisschroeder/khome/README.md

 ## If you are from...

 #### ... the Kotlin World:
-Since you Home Assistant is written in Python 3, you may ask yourself if you need to write Python code on the Home Assistant side.
+Since Home Assistant is written in Python 3, you may ask yourself if you need to write Python code on the Home Assistant side.
 But you don't have to.
-All you need to do is configuring it via `.yaml` files.
+All you need to do is configuring it via `.yaml` files and/or the user interface.
 But you need to install and run it on your own server.
 There is plenty of information and tutorials on the web to support you with that.
 [Google](https://google.com) will help you.
 Also there is a [Discord channel](https://discordapp.com/invite/c5DvZ4e) to get in touch easily with the community.